- Home/

 Limited transparency on loan terms upfront

-With over 30 years of experience, JG Wentworth offers a debt relief program that helps individuals settle unsecured debt—such as credit cards, medical bills, and personal loans—for less than they owe.
+JG Wentworth offers a debt relief program that helps individuals settle unsecured debt — such as credit cards, medical bills, and personal loans — for less than they owe.
 There are no upfront fees, and you pay only after a debt is successfully negotiated.
-The program spans 24–48 months and is ideal for those struggling with over $10,000 in debt.
+The program spans 24–48 months and is designed for those struggling with debt of over $10,000.

 Pros: